csmcallister/beular/README.md

 coverage report
 ```

 ## TODO

- - make sure document clause's are split properly upon upload
+- make sure document clause's are split properly upon upload (check pdfs)
- - ignore clause's that are just a few words
- - see why the eli5 explanation is only for the first positive clause
- - Shorten training in SageMaker

-## Data Issues
- - A lot of the training data is single words or phrases
- - Data is imbalanced
- - Some positive instances don't make sense:
-    - COPYING, INSTALLING OR USING
-    - Sales Order Form
-    - Appendix  B – Online Tutoring Pricing
+- For clauses that are less than three words, ensure modal notes the pred override
+- implement feedback callback to submit to s3